Marconiadsf/gcp-series/README.md

-Click in "Remote-Containers" icon in the left sidebar Search for the just created container and click "Attach in New Window" The new windows may have /workspace as the current workspace.
+Click in "Remote-Containers" icon in the left sidebar Search for the just created container and click "Attach in New Window" The new window may have /workspace as the current workspace.
 You can also set it manually by going to File -> Open Folder and selecting /workspace In the menu select the folder you want to open, within the container, e.g., /workspace.